 It will offer its best at the rear of a flower bed with smaller subjects in the foreground.

 Carolyn Knight was a precious help in the nursery’s first days, especially regarding design.
-She disappeared recently.
+She recently passed away.

 Its shallow saucered flowers open in an informal rosette, petals curl over quickly as the flower ages.
 Heirloom rose fragrance with an intense lemon-like scent.